CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 ## Strategy

-One of my favourite patterns is Strategy, even though I create it in a slightly different way than it was originally meant to.
+One of my favourite patterns is Strategy, even though I create it in a slightly different way than it was originally intended.
 Strategy pattern is particularly helpful when developing reusable components, like for example views.
 Such a view can be initialised with a certain `strategy` or a `type`.
 In traditional book examples, strategy pattern is often described and defined via protocols and the ability to exchange the protocol with a different implementation that conforms to it.
-However, there is a much more Swiftier way to achieve the same goal with ease, `enum`.
+However, there is a much more Swift-like way to achieve the same goal with ease, `enum`.
 Enum can simply represent a strategy for each case for the object and via enum functions, the necessary logic can be implemented.
 Surely, the enum can be abstracted by some protocol.

 ## Configuration

 Configuration is great for all the services and components that serve more than one purpose which will highly likely happen as we are developing many apps on top of the same reusable services.
-Configuration is a simple object that describes how an instance of the desired object should look like or behave.
-That could be as simple as setting SSLPinning for network service or setting a name to a CoreData context and so on.
+Configuration is a simple object that describes how an instance of the desired object should look or behave.
+That could be as simple as setting SSLPinning for a network service or setting a name to a CoreData context and so on.

 As an example in the Application Framework, we can have a look at the `AppCoordinator` where the `Configuration` is defined in its extension.
 File: `domain/Scaffold/Scaffold/Source/AppCoordinator.swift`